View the full list of fields, first using long-form arguments:

 Installing Software With Subscriptions¶

-For distributions requiring subscriptions for access to updated packages, please note that subscription information in an image will be used by all nodes unless removed before upload:
+For distributions requiring subscriptions for access to updated packages, note that subscription information in an image is used by all nodes unless removed before upload:

 hostname nodeTemplate